 Admission is free and open to the public.
 Seating is first-come.
-(Become a subscriber to get guaranteed VIP seating.)
 Please register for each film you wish to attend using the links below.
 While you may still attend a screening without registering, when you register we will send you parking information, important updates about the event, and a reminder (and it really helps us plan our programs – so thanks!).

 Coming Up Next

 |September 8, 2021||Coded Bias||When MIT Media Lab researcher Joy Buolamwini discovers that many facial recognition technologies do not accurately detect darker-skinned faces or classify the faces of women, she delves into an investigation of widespread bias in algorithms.
 As it turns out, artificial intelligence is not neutral, and women are leading the charge to ensure our civil rights are protected.|

 |October 13, 2021||Unlearning Sex||Told through a deeply personal lens, this film explores sexual assault and trauma – and how these experiences intersect with race, class, and sexual orientation – with complexity and sensitivity.|

 |November 10, 2021||$avvy||$avvy investigates the historical, cultural and societal norms around women and money.
 With incisive humor and captivating honesty, $avvy questions why women often take a backseat to their finances and why it’s so important now more than ever for women to take control of their financial futures.|

 |April 13, 2022 (Rescheduled)||Belly of the Beast||This shocking legal drama captured over 7-years features extraordinary access and intimate accounts from currently and formerly incarcerated people, demanding attention to a shameful and ongoing legacy of eugenics and reproductive injustice in the United States.|

 After two police killings, Black millennial organizers challenge a Chicago administration complicit in state violence against its Black residents.